sachit-n/plant_disease_classify/README.md

 ## Citing Prior Initial Work
 In this project, I utilized some sections from my own prior work.
 In it, I had applied transfer learning in the same manner as here, but with VGG16 network pretrained on ImageNet dataset.
-The resulting accuracy was higher (~65% on PlantDoc).
+The resulting accuracy was higher (~65% on PlantDoc) seemingly because of using VGG16 and pretraining on ImageNet.
+Model 1 and model 2 were also fed higher resolution images (100x100 instead of 64x64) which could be a reason.
 The code of my previous work is below:

 - [Notebook 1](https://colab.research.google.com/drive/1oZXhQ0Hb7GdWOSW3NURywuevBNyAY-Yd?usp=sharing)
 - [Notebook 2](https://colab.research.google.com/drive/1I_uCu340A-RVZJwIn2rleWFjVinG6Yyq?usp=sharing)